 This tool consists of a survey instrument, a data visualization and analyses platform, and user manuals for organizations and enumerators.
 The LivWell Survey Instrument generates data on household demographics, income and expenditure, assets, credit and savings, household shocks and impacts, forest information, health and nutrition, and forest governance.
 This survey incorporates questions that are foundational to assessing well-being and are comparable with data collected from the following nationally representative surveys: Demographic Health Surveys (DHS), Living Standards Measurement Surveys (LSMS), and Multiple Indicator Cluster Surveys (MICS).

-The organization manual (still finalizing) provides information on designing a research effort using the LivWell toolset, including information on research design, sampling, the LivWell survey instrument, enumerator training, downloading the data, and using the visualization and analyses program.
-The enumerator manual (still finalizing) includes a detailed description of each question; a code book; instructions on how to use the survey; and serves as a reference [an abbreviated guide] for enumerators in the field.
+The organization manual provides information on designing a research effort using the LivWell toolset, including information on research design, sampling, the LivWell survey instrument, enumerator training, downloading the data, and using the visualization and analyses program.
+The enumerator manual includes a detailed description of each question; a code book; instructions on how to use the survey; and serves as a reference [an abbreviated guide] for enumerators in the field.

-The visualization and analyses program is currently under construction and the link will be shared on this page by the end of 2017.
+The visualization and analyses program is currently under construction and the link will be shared on this page by June 2018.

 If you are interested in using this tool, please register here.
 We anticipate the tool being ready for use in January 2018, at which time we will contact you with instructions on how to access the survey, and a project ID to identify your data.

 You can access freely the recently updated database of REDD+ projects at: www.reddprojectsdatabase.org ID-RECCO is a project from the Climate Economics Chair (Paris-Dauphine university, France), CIRAD (Montpellier, France) and IFRI (University of Michigan, United States).
 It aims at improving knowledge on REDD+ projects by centralizing data on REDD+ projects, with up to 110 variables per project, and organizing these data in a format adapted to research purposes and global analyses.